amplitude/Amplitude-Android/README.md

 If your app has multiple entry points/exit points, you should make a Amplitude.initialize() at every onCreate() entry point and a Amplitude.uploadEvents() at every onDestroy() exit point.

 This SDK automatically grabs useful data from the phone, including app version, phone model, operating system version, and carrier information.
-If your app has location permissions, the SDK will also grab the last known location of the user (this will not consume any extra battery, as it does not poll for a new location).
+If your app has location permissions, the SDK will also grab the last known location of a user (this will not consume any extra battery, as it does not poll for a new location).

 User IDs are automatically generated based on device specific identifiers if not specified.